ukparliament/weeknotes.data-search/2018/19/index.md

 Andrew also says:

 > One unexpected benefit is that I've been able to use it as an authority list for things like regional tourist boards and NHS health authorities.
-We had entries for two or three of them but crosschecking against the thesaurus meant it we could very easily create the remainder in a few minutes.
+We had entries for two or three of them but crosschecking against the thesaurus meant we could very easily create the remainder in a few minutes.
 So we're definitely getting some benefits from it as well at this stage.

 The medium term plan at the Parliament end is to make public URIs at id.parliament.uk/concepts/:concept and link out from there (with something a little like [foaf:focus](http://xmlns.com/foaf/spec/#term_focus)) to Wikidata.
 And change the links in Wikidata to point to the new URIs.
 And allow users to look up House of Commons concepts via a Wikidata ID, something like beta.parliament.uk/concepts/lookup?source=wikidata&id=Q7416.
 And finally, actually expose the subject indexings of parliamentary material to the web.
 So you can go from a Wikidata thing to see what Parliament has said about it.
 Native to a web of data, as they used to say.